Posted on May 25 2019 by Andy Spiteri

 Whenever I think of a great side quest, I always think of this one, even some 17 years later.
 I’ve thought about why that is, boiled down some of the reasons that it stands the test of time for me, and wanted to share them with you guys.

 The first reason is variety.
 In games today, you will generally accept a quest, go to the designated spot on your map, kill/collect whatever you’re there for, and report back.
 Maybe there will be some light exploring, but let’s not push it.
 This quest is different.
-It takes full advantage of Majora’s Mask’s clever three day system to make you have to think out and plan exactly how you’re going to do the quest.
+It takes full advantage of Majora’s Mask’s clever three day system to make you have to think out and plan exactly how you’re going to accomplish everything you need to.
 You need to talk to certain people at certain times or the quest has failed and you need to start over.
 You also need to be deliberate with your actions.
 For example, if Link stops the thief in North Clock Town on the first night, the quest is buggered because then the thief won’t come to the Curiosity Shop on the second night, and he won’t lead Kafei to his secret lair on the third.

 Likewise, the quest involves a little bit of detective work, snooping around and talking to different people to understand what’s going on; a little bit of stealth, sneaking in and figuring out where the thief’s hideout was; and a little bit on teamwork.
 You actually control Kafei as the two of you need to work together to get through some traps.